dazito/twitterfy/README.md

 # twitterfy
 Connect a Tweet stream to different queues and databases.

 Subscribe to and get notified when someone tweets your keywords.
+Typical use cases are: receive sales, discount and special deals alerts, data mining, sentimental analyses and others.

 This is a work in progress, pull requests are welcome.

  - Get notified via:
    - Web sockets